KindLab/scDamAndTools/README.md

 generate_celseq_counts.py [-h] [--verbose] [--quiet] --gtf GTF [--mode {intersection-strict,intersection-nonempty,union}] [--min-mapq MIN_MAPQ] [--outfile HDF5_FILE] bamfile [bamfile ...]
 ```

-Takes an alignment file (_BAM_) as input and generates a table of UMI-unique transcript counts in _HDF5_ format.
+Takes an alignment file (_BAM_) as input and generates a table of UMI-unique transcript counts in _HDF5_ format, containing the number of observed UMI-unique transcripts per gene, sorted by their ENSEMBL ID as provided in the GTF file.
 Whether an alignment is considered to overlap a feature is determined by the choice of overlap mode.
 The available modes are modeled after the [HTseq modes](https://htseq.readthedocs.io/en/release_0.11.1/count.html).

 |arguments|option|description|
 |---|---|---|